awsdocs/aws-kms-developer-guide/doc_source/determining-access-iam-policies.md

 # Examining IAM policies<a name="determining-access-iam-policies"></a>

-In addition to the key policy and grants, you can also use IAM policies in combination with a CMK's key policy to allow access to a CMK\.
+In addition to the key policy and grants, you can also use IAM policies in combination with a KMS key's key policy to allow access to a KMS key\.
 For more information about how IAM policies and key policies work together, see [Troubleshooting key access](policy-evaluation.md)\.

-To determine which principals currently have access to a CMK through IAM policies, you can use the browser\-based [IAM Policy Simulator](https://policysim.aws.amazon.com/) tool, or you can make requests to the IAM API\.
+To determine which principals currently have access to a KMS key through IAM policies, you can use the browser\-based [IAM Policy Simulator](https://policysim.aws.amazon.com/) tool, or you can make requests to the IAM API\.

 **Contents**
 + [Examining IAM policies with the IAM policy simulator](#determining-access-iam-policy-simulator)